darrendanvers/scuull/README.md

     docker-compose build
     docker-compse up

+Open your browser to [http://localhost:3000] (http://localhost:3000).

 ## Complete

 - A Postgress Docker image with the metadata tables and some sample data.
+- An API Docker image that serves up the jobs that have run, instances and executions of each of the jobs, and very basic data from each step of each execution.
+- A basic UI to display the information.

 ## In Development

+- More detailed information about the steps of each execution..